 After selecting the appropriate lane, watch for pedestrians in the crosswalk as you approach the roundabout.
 At the dashed yield line, look to your left and yield to drivers already in the roundabout.
 It is important to remember that in a multi-lane roundabout, entering traffic must yield to both lanes of the circulating roadway.
 If there is no traffic in the roundabout, you may enter without yielding.

 When there is a gap in traffic, merge into the roundabout in the correct lane and proceed to your exit.
-Look for pedestrians and use your turn signal before exiting the roundabout.
+Look for pedestrians before exiting the roundabout.

 Trucks, oversize vehicles, and vehicles with trailers in roundabouts